 The Delta SkyMiles Reserve American Express Card is also attractive if you plan to fly Delta or its SkyTeam partners pretty much exclusively and if you don’t already have the Platinum Card® from American Express (see rates and fees).
-The Reserve’s annual fee is justified by the lounge access it provides.
+The Reserve’s annual fee is justified by the current lounge access it provides.
 However, if you currently have the Platinum Card from American Express, you already have the same, if not better, lounge access.
 (The Platinum Card offers more extensive lounge access, including American Express Centurion Lounges, Delta Sky Clubs, and lounges in the Priority Pass network.)
 Additionally, the Global Entry or TSA PreCheck credit is only worthwhile if you don’t already have a card that offers it.
 The Companion Certificate, valid even on business-class tickets, is also valuable, if used correctly.

 We don’t want to give the Delta SkyMiles Platinum American Express Card middle-child syndrome, but unfortunately it deserves it.
 This card, wedged between the Gold and Reserve, doesn’t quite merit an annual fee that’s more than double the Gold card.
 Meanwhile, the benefits aren’t next level like the Reserve.
 Overall, this card’s biggest selling point is the bonus of 50,000 miles, but it’s not a card that you’ll likely keep long term like the Gold or the Reserve.

 We’re excited to see Delta add the new 15 percent redemption discount benefit to all three of its consumer cards.
 Casual fliers, who are planning even one trip on Delta this year, should consider the Gold card, while those regularly flying the carrier seeking to climb its elite ladder should opt for the Reserve.